 Savinelli Balsa Wood Filter

 In the end, when you consider performance, price, and pipe smoking enjoyment I would wholeheartedly recommend the Mr. Brog Pipe Filters.
-The quality and craftsmanship that have gone into creating these filters is above and beyond, thus, elevating the enjoyment of each bowl of pipe tobacco smoked.
-And at $5.99 for a pack of 10 filters, you are guaranteed to get a new enjoyment from your pipes and tobaccos.
-With the Mr. Brog Pipe Filters, you will want that “Three-pipe problem”to turn into a “Five-pipe problem”as your pipe smoking enjoyment will only be elevated.
-Pick some up here.
+The quality and craftsmanship that have gone into creating these DIY filters is above and beyond, thus, elevating the enjoyment of each bowl of pipe tobacco smoked.
+And at $5.99 for a pack of 10 DIY pipe filters, you are guaranteed to get a new enjoyment from your pipes and tobaccos.
+With the Mr. Brog Pipe Filters, you will want that “Three-pipe problem” to turn into a “Five-pipe problem” as your pipe smoking enjoyment will only be elevated.
+Pick some up tobacco pipe filters.
 You won’t be disappointed!